Kinkasan, Japan: What to pack, what to wear, and when to go [2022]

 August

-August in Kinkasan is a perfect temperature.
+August in Kinkasan is warm.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the low 70s F (low 20s C) to high 70s F (mid 20s C).

 What to wear/what to pack: